thehighnibble/thehighnibble.github.io/docs/imsai8080/assembly/README.md

 | 11a. | Test Lead | [TEST STEP] | At this time you should test the group of 8 LEDs you have just soldered into place.
 Insert the ESP32-PICO-KIT into its socket and connect it to a power source.
 Using the supplied test lead you can use the +5V provided by the ESP32-PICO-KIT to the PCB to test each LED (see video, details to follow) |

 ::: danger
 Before continuing, remove both the microSD Memory Card from the socket and the ESP32-PICO-KIT from the female connectors, **taking care not to bend the Wi-Fi antenna.**
 :::

-#### Steps 9-10 can now be repeated for each remaining group of LEDs in the following suggested order.
+#### Steps 9-10 can now be repeated for each remaining group of LEDs in the following suggested order

 | Step | Parts | Location | Notes |
 | ---: | ----- | -------- | ----- |